 Can a Banquet Hall or Other Wedding Supplier Dictate the Date For Rescheduling a Wedding Due to Covid19?

-If a Wedding is Unable to Go Forward As Scheduled Due to Covid and Government Ordered Closures Then the Right to Cancel Is Statutory and Available Regardless of Any Contract Clauses to the Contrary.
+In Almost All Circumstances, If a Wedding is Unable to Go Forward As Scheduled Due to Covid and Government Ordered Closures Then the Right to Cancel Is Statutory and Available Regardless of Any Contract Clauses to the Contrary.

 A Helpful Guide For How to Determine and Understand Your Legal Rights Under the Consumer Protection Act, 2002